In an effort to provide more fact-based information on which to discuss, a contributor has sent me this.

 Life as Normal

 Real Life, People get sick, go on courses, take leave, get pregnant, get posted in and get posted out etc. So every section will be running light continuously.
 If a pilot misses 3 weeks due to a course and sickness he then has to fly his 15 hours in 1 week to avoid going out of currency monopolising the flying meaning other people can not fly as much.
-If engineers are away other may have to work a different shift to cover or certain jobs are put to one side or delayed.
-Just because you are a member of a flying sqaudron it does not mean you can be sent on operations to support another unit so squadrons will always be running light due to this as well.
+If engineers are away others may have to work a different shift to cover or certain jobs are put to one side or delayed.
+Just because you are a member of a flying squadron it does not mean you can be sent on operations to support another unit so squadrons will always be running light due to this as well.

 Aircraft never go unserviceable when you want them to or to suite your manning.
 For example the engineers have various specialisations engines, airframes, avionics etc so you have a number of each specialisation on each shift.
 This is fine if the aircraft all go unserviceable for different reasons as you can spread the manpower out and work concurrently as best as possible.
 It rarely works out that was so if 3 aircraft have engine problems you probably can not fix all 3 at once yet you have engineers sat doing nothing as they are not trained/licensed to work on engines and so on.

-Aircraft Spares; Clearly if the spare part you need to fix your aircraft is not on the shelf you have order it and wait for it to be supplied.
+Aircraft Spares; Clearly, if the spare part you need to fix your aircraft is not on the shelf you have order it and wait for it to be supplied.
 The RAF uses some clever software to analyse wear and tear on aircraft which then dictates what, and how many spares you have on the shelf on station, those spares that are available off the shelf from suppliers and so on.
 This reduces costs considerably but aircraft simply do not break as and when they are supposed to so spares delays are common.
 Often the part you need is “robbed” (removed) off another aircraft that is broken for anther reason.
 This presents various issues outside the scope of this article (if it ain’t broken, don’t fix (touch) it!!) but the important factor is robbing a part takes more time than taking the same part off the shelf (removing it then possible cleaning/prepping, function testing etc) hitting your manpower further.

 There is more but I think you get the idea that normal day to day life constantly affects your manpower and your ability to complete your tasks.
 Sadly, life is never as simple as above another other issues are common and frequent…….